The Jersey Model Aero Club was formed by a small group of enthusiasts who met over a pint at the Cosy Corner pub in 1960.

 Most people associate our hobby with flying radio control aeroplanes with fixed wings and "glow" engines for power.
 There is a huge diversity of fixed wing flying with a variety of methods of power, and these will range in cost from a total ready to fly package of a couple of hundred pounds through to several thousands.
 Fast, slow, fun fly, trainer, aerobatic, jet, scale, and more besides all fall into this category making up very different aspects of the fixed wing power discipline.

 An active discipline within the Club, which takes full advantage of the Island’s geography, is radio control slope soaring or gliding.
-Although most of the glider flying takes place at slope sites around the Island, we do fly from Les Landes using either a winch or aero-towing to altitude with a large scale model.
+Although most of the glider flying takes place at slope sites around the Island, we do fly from Les Landes using either aero-towing to altitude with both IC and electric models or gliders having electric motors driving propellers that fold to provide minimum drag when in pure glider mode.

 All of Jersey’s slopes are sea facing cliff sites.
 With the wide selection of sites available, we are fortunate in that we can fly in almost any wind direction.
 The latest craze is known as EPP Combat; using flying wings, made of a particular type of polystyrene, that are near indestructible.
 Trying to knock one another out of the sky is easier said than done!